Can you Get Genital Herpes Without Having Sex?

-Herpes is a name of a family of viruses that can infect people.
-The herpes viruses cause a range of diseases, but most often they cause skin infections, which result in blisters, pain, and swelling and inflammation.
-When a herpes virus infects your face, it can cause cold sores, and when a herpes virus infects the skin on and around your genitals and your anus, it causes genital herpes.
+Herpes is the name of a family of viruses that can infect people.
+The herpes viruses cause a range of diseases, but most often they cause skin infections which result in blisters, pain and swelling and inflammation.
+When a herpes virus infects your face it can cause cold sores and when a herpes virus infects the skin on and around your genitals and your anus it causes genital herpes.

-The virus can also be found in peoples’ body fluids, like their saliva, semen, or vaginal mucus, so you can also catch a herpes infection by coming into contact with these.
+The virus can also be found in peoples’ bodily fluids, like their saliva, semen or vaginal mucus, so you can also catch a herpes infection by coming into contact with these.

-The virus could have reactivated and be present on someone’s skin and in their body fluids, but it could take a few days for the symptoms to become noticeable.
+The virus could have reactivated and been present on someone’s skin and in their body fluids, but it could take a few days for the symptoms to become noticeable.

 OK.
 Let’s get down to it and look at some specifics about how you can catch herpes infections:

 We’ll start with the way most people associate with contracting herpes.
 Sex.

 Sexual contact is the most common way that genital herpes is transmitted.
 You can catch it by having vaginal or anal sex with someone who has an infection, either by coming into contact with the virus on their infected skin or via their bodily fluids.

 You can also catch herpes from oral sex.
 If you go down on someone who has genital herpes the infection can pass to your face resulting in cold sores.
 The opposite can happen too.
 If someone with cold sores goes down on you they can give you genital herpes.